nootrivier/mapreduce-system-impleted-in-Golang/README.md

 A distributed mapreduce system impleted in Golang.
-Still adding fault-toleration to the master.
+Still adding fault-toleration to the master by adding backup master.